[The Regulars] advanced toward us in order to swallow us up, but they found a choaky mouthful of us.

 As one British officer wrote angrily home soon after the battle: “Had we intended to have taken the whole Rebel army prisoners, we needed only to have landed in their rear and occupied the high ground above Bunker’s hill.
 By this movement we shut them up in the peninsula as in a bag, their rear exposed to the fire of our cannon and if we pleased our musquetry.
 In short, they must have surrendered instantly or been blown to pieces.”
 Howe’s decision to attack frontally, he believed, could only have arisen “from an absurd and destructive confidence, carelessness or ignorance.”
 Even in tactics, he continued, Howe had blundered badly: the attacking troops “should not have been brought up in line, but in columns with light infantry in the intervals, to keep a smart fire against the top of the breastwork.
 If this had been done, their works would have been carried in three minutes, with not a tenth part of our present loss… We are all wrong at the head.
 My mind cannot help dwelling on our cursed mistakes.”
 In his account, Howe admitted to no such errors of judgment, but he was otherwise candid: “I freely confess… when I look to the consequences [of the battle] I do it with horror.
 The success is too dearly bought.”
 Indeed, as Abercromby wrote from his death bed, “A few such victories would Ruin the Army.”
 Other British observers were likewise quick to see what such disastrous losses could mean to a relatively small and very expensive professional army so far from its base across the sea.
 “The Americans’ plan ought to be to lose a battle every week,” wrote General William Murray; “it may be that our troops are not invincible, they certainly are not immortal.”

 If the Battle of Bunker Hill was a disheartening victory for the British, it was also a disheartening defeat for the American cause.
 Americans today remember the battle as the day that citizen-soldiers stood up to the world’s toughest professionals and gave as good as they got.
 At the time, however, all colonial America could see was that their men had been poorly led and badly beaten.
 It took time to see how crippling a blow they had struck even in defeat.
 Furthermore, the battle gave Americans time, precious time to raise and train a proper army to carry on the struggle for their liberty.
 In Philadelphia, Congress had already moved to adopt the New England army and to enlist and organize the Continental Line.
-To command the forces of the “United Provinces,” they called on a tall Virginia planter, George Washington, who would ride for Boston within the week.
+To command the forces of the “United Provinces,” they called on the tall Virginia planter, George Washington, who would ride for Boston within the week.
 For the moment, the high ground in Charlestown had been lost.
 The British lion, though, was still at bay and licking his wounds.
 Young Nathanael Greene saw more clearly than most Americans what had been accomplished on the bloody slopes of Breed’s Hill.
 He wrote: “I wish we could sell them another hill at the same price.”